 The beach is wide with sands and pebbles.
 There is a boardwalk along the seafront.
 Behind the beach, there are plenty of restaurants and bars.
-They offer set menus for lunch at an affordable price.
-For example, a typical menu with tuna tartar as a starter, fish fillet as the main course, and a dessert costs around 17 Euro.
-Grilled or smoked vegetables, grilled snails, and meatballs and olives in a spicy sauce are some typical food in the area.
+Most of them offer set menus for lunch, for example, for around 17 Euros, we could have a menu with tuna tartar as a starter, fish fillet as the main course, and a dessert costs around 17 Euro.
+Grilled or smoked vegetables, grilled snails, and meatballs and olives in a spicy sauce are typical food in the area.

 The winemaker Domaine Tambour

 South of Banyuls-sur-Mer, the coastal road towards Cerbère leads to a parking place on the hill, where the winemaker Domaine Tambour sells their wines.
 In 2018, the Doré Doux from Domaine Tambour won the Gold Medal during a wine competition in Paris.

 We like the wines from Domaine Tambour and always make a stopover there to restocked our wine storage.
 This time, we also bought a box of the winning wine, Doré Doux.